 Mead is a unique class of alcoholic beverage characterized by three ingredients: fermented honey, water and yeast.
 Mead is the first known alcoholic beverage consumed by mankind and is believed to predate wine by nearly three thousand years.
 Today, mead is often referred to as ‘honey wine’ because the process of making mead and wine are so similar.
 The key difference is the use of honey rather than grapes as a source of sugar.
 Like wine, mead is aged for a period of months or years, contains up to 18% alcohol, and is typically sold by the bottle.
 With the exception of braggot meads, the beverage is made without grains and is gluten-free.

 What Does Mead Tastes Like?

 From Texas wildflowers to Florida orange blossoms; honey tastes like the flowers of its local region.
 Therefore mead comes in a variety of diverse and complex flavor profiles.
 How mead tastes depends on the type of honey, how dry or sweet it was crafted to be, and whether or not additional flavors were added.
 Traditional mead contains only honey, water, and yeast; however, there are many varieties of mead that include fruits, spices, and herbs.
-While many assume a honey-based beverage would be sweet; like wine, mead can be dry, semi-sweet, sweet.
+While many assume a honey-based beverage would be sweet; like wine, mead can be dry, semi-sweet or sweet.

 Types of Mead

-From herbaceous and dry, to sweet and fruity, the flavors of mead are so diverse that no matter your taste, there is a perfect mead for you.
+From herbaceous and dry, to sweet and fruity, the flavors of mead are so diverse that no matter your taste, there is a perfect mead for every palate.

 Melomel is a type of mead that is made with any kind of fruit.
 Melomels can be dry or sweet; intensely fruity or sublte.